-Additionally, recipients and subrecipients are required to assist DOC in assuring compliance with the Archeological and Historic Preservation Act of 1974 (54 U.S.C. § 312502 et seq., formerly 16 U.S.C. § 469a-1 et seq.); Executive Order 11593 (Protection and Enhancement of the Cultural Environment, May 13, 1971); Executive Order 13006 (Locating Federal Facilities on Historic Properties in Our Nation's Central Cities, May 21, 1996); and Executive Order 13007 (Indian Sacred Sites, May 24, 1996).
+Additionally, recipients and subrecipients are required to assist DOC in assuring compliance with the Archeological and Historic Preservation Act of 1974 (54 U.S.C. § 312502 et seq., formerly 16 U.S.C. § 469a-1 et seq.); Executive Order 11593 (Protection and Enhancement of the Cultural Environment, May 13, 1971);) and Executive Order 13007 (Indian Sacred Sites, May 24, 1996).

 c.
-Executive Order 11988 (Floodplain Management) and Executive Order 11990 (Protection of Wetlands)
+Executive Order 11990 (Protection of Wetlands)

-Recipients and subrecipients must identify proposed actions in Federally defined floodplains and wetlands to enable DOC to decide whether there is an alternative to minimize any potential harm.
+Recipients and subrecipients must identify proposed actions in Federally defined wetlands to enable DOC to evaluate and, if applicable, identify an alternative to minimize any potential harm.